mebigfatguy/loc4j/README.md

 Why, I have no idea.
 Line counts as a metric should be abolished.
 Maybe code size (bytes) is better, or maybe some other metrics.
 But line counts?
 NO.

 And yet here you are wondering if this ant task will work for you.
 Will it produce the right answers?
-Because Hell, your BOSS WANTS THE DAMN LINE COUNT NUMBERS.
+Because Hell, your __BOSS WANTS THE DAMN LINE COUNT NUMBERS__.

 So is this program right?
 Does it count right?